• Skip to primary navigation

 Difference between bread, pizza, brioche and cake dough

-• Bread and pizza dough are simply made with flour, yeast and water.
-They have a crunchy crust and a soft center.
+• Bread and pizza dough are simply made with flour, yeast, and water.
+Also called lean doughs, they have a crunchy crust and a soft center.

-• Brioche dough is made with flour and a mix of milk, eggs, butter and sugar.
-The texture is softer and buttery.
+• Brioche dough is made with flour and a mix of milk, eggs, butter, and sugar.
+It is also called enriched dough, and its texture is softer and buttery.

-• Cakes have baking powder as their rasing agent, not yeast, so the preparation is completely different.
+• Cakes have baking powder as their raising agent, not yeast, so the preparation is completely different.

 Instead, if baking powder is used, the cake has to be put in the oven immediately once the batter has been mixed.
 Delaying may result in reducing its rising power.